microbug/pokemon-uranium-on-macos/README.md

 #### Windows 10:
 - Skips frames regularly (GPU is a Radeon Pro 455, which is more than capable enough for this)
+- Has significant screen tearing and no vsync option (AMD driver settings have no effect)
 - Has a weird menu bug where menu navigation slows to around 1 option per second (making changing controls painful)
 - Has the well known line bug on a 4k display:
 	- > Some people have been having problems with weird lines appearing while in fullscreen mode.
 I am aware of this bug and am attempting to fix it.
 Until then the temporary fix is to enable "Run in 640 x 480 screen resolution" in the Uranium.exe compatibility settings (This has also been known to reduce lag slightly). (<https://www.reddit.com/r/pokemonuranium/comments/525uk9/official_unofficial_patch_and_server_thread/>, 2018)